-Thirty minutes east from the Niagra Falls is the city of Lockport, New York.
+Thirty minutes east from the Niagara Falls is the city of Lockport, New York.
 It’s named after a set of Erie Canal locks found in the city.
 Within the friendly community with historic roots are seen volunteers from the WeLoveU Foundation.
 Forty volunteers traveled north from Buffalo, NY to participate in a cleanup on October 7, 2018.

 How It All Began

 Arriving in Lockport by 10 a.m., they drove to South Street where they stopped in front of an abandoned building.
 Next door neighbors refer to it as an eyesore because of its unpleasant graffiti on every wall as well as the weeds and dead shrubs that surround it.